In December Enhancing Pembrokeshire gave us a grant to improve and grow the county’s allotments, community farms and gardens.

-Pembrokeshire Plots will be busy connecting with people who need allotments , or would benefit from access to community gardens, seeking land opportunities, and applying for funding to help new and existing allotments and community gardens.
+Pembrokeshire Plots were busy connecting with people who need allotments , or would benefit from access to community gardens, seeking land opportunities, and applying for funding to help new and existing allotments and community gardens.

 This summer we're visiting sites across Pembrokeshire to hear about the wonderful work of our affiliates and growing communities.
 Each month we'll feature one of our site visits.
 And encourage you to vist or support services where public access is welcomed.

 GRWP VISITS TO

 On May 19th we met with Debbie Drewit from Stackpole Walled gardens to find out more about what they do, and how COVID 19 has impacted them.

 As it states on their website “Stackpole Walled gardens begun as a garden project in 1983 by The Haverfordwest and Area Society for Mentally Handicapped Children & Adults [now known as Pembrokeshire Mencap Ltd.] providing meaningful work experience for local adults with learning disabilities” It comprises of a walled area for vegetable growing, a flower meadow, secret garden, tea rooms and information centre and a shop, as well as other treasures.
 You can find out more on their website.

 The Pembrokeshire Plots team is lead by Vicky and Mary

 If you wish to get involved or hear more please contact us

 Vicky is a well known ambassador for the community of Pembrokeshire and an integral member of Grwp Resilience.
 Vicky who is responsible for securing the grant, acts in a volunteer capacity to direct the Pembs Plots project.